Kristal Insights5 Mins Read

 As an expert in the Singapore market, can you explain to our investors what REITs are and why they make for such good investment options?

-A REIT is a company/structure that holds real estate assets which produce rental income.
-Typically REITs due to tax laws have to pay out at least 90% of their taxable income each year to unit holders.
-They make good investment options for a couple reasons (and I’ll predominantly talk about Singapore based REITs).
+A REIT is a company/structure that holds real estate assets that produce rental income.
+Typically REITs due to tax laws have to pay out at least 90% of their taxable income each year to unitholders.
+They make good investment options for a couple of reasons (and I’ll predominantly talk about Singapore based REITs).

 - They provide good yields: SGD denominated assets are not very high-yielding.
 But with REITS you can easily find yields of 5-6%, which for investors is reliable cashflow.

 - They are mortgage and downpayment-free: It allows investors to access the Real Estate market without the huge down payment or massive mortgage!
 For just a few dollars you can own a part of the Singapore skyline!
-And best part is you can sell it at anytime.
+And the best part is you can sell it at any time.

 In terms of fixed income or equity, I prefer looking at REITs as a more fixed income type investment.
-I typically think investors should invest for the cashflows rather than the capital appreciation.
+I typically think investors should invest in the cash flows rather than the capital appreciation.
 I often describe investing in REITs for capital appreciation like going to a restaurant to spot a celebrity.
-Its cool if it happens (and it does happen!) but it’s not the reason you should go.
+It’s cool if it happens (and it does happen!) but it’s not the reason you should go.
 Inherently as profits are paid out and not re-invested you don’t get that compounding effect you would in a traditional company.
-So capital appreciation happens as asset prices rise, but investing for that reasons requires you to time the real estate cycle which is tough to do .
+So capital appreciation happens as asset prices rise, but investing for that reasons requires you to time the real estate cycle which is tough to do.